-When I sat down to write a comparison on the investment Value of A. Lange & Söhne vs Jaeger LeCoultre I didn’t really realize what I was dealing with.
+When I sat down to write a comparison on the investment Value of A. Lange & Söhne vs Jaeger LeCoultre I didn’t really realise what I was dealing with.

-Although both of these Richemont brands occupy a particularly rarefied level of watchmaking, I hadn’t realized just how similar they are.
+Although both of these Richemont brands occupy a particularly rarefied level of watchmaking, I hadn’t realised just how similar they are.

 Both Brands have a Faultless Reputation